What Happens in Cabo, Stays in Cabo: Itinerary for a week-long stay in Los Cabos, Mexico

 2) Airport Shenanigans

 Even seasoned travelers and native Spanish speakers can fall prey to the occasional scam.
-I always walk my clients through the airport process in the Caribbean as aggressive timeshare and transportation representatives can confuse you by offering their "help", which ultimately leads to you re-purchasing something you've already paid for.
+I always talk my clients through the airport process in the Caribbean as aggressive timeshare and transportation representatives can confuse you by offering their "help", which ultimately leads to you re-purchasing something you've already paid for.

 On our first trip to Cabo, the representatives were dressed in matching uniforms.
 As such, we mistook them for airport staff genuinely trying to assist us with our transportation and it took us at least 30 minutes to realize we were being sold something we had already paid for…and our real driver was waiting for us outside.